kareiku/misc/README.md

 ## Usage

 - Scripts are organized in directories named after the programming language they're written in.
-- Precompiled versions of libraries and applications can be found on the [Releases](#) page.
+- Precompiled versions of libraries and applications are available in their respective `target/` directories.

 ## Build It Yourself